 ‘Generous human being’

-The conflicts that drove Lourdes Hernandez and Carlos Salas to get a divorce apparently flared at a southeast Wichita residence.
+Conflict that may have contributed to Lourdes Hernandez and Carlos Salas getting a divorce flared at a southeast Wichita residence.

 It was July 15, 2016, and the couple had recently ended their marriage.
+Family members said the couple hadn’t previously been involved in domestic violence.
 They were together to return personal belongings.

 The Wichita Police Department declared the case a murder-homicide after concluding Salas shot Hernandez before turning the gun on himself.